LucasJMO/E6Plus/classes/Psionic/Soulknife.md

 Even in places where psionic effects do not normally function (such as within a null psionics field), a soulknife can attempt to sustain his mind blade by making a DC 20 Will save.
 On a successful save, the soulknife maintains his blade for a number of rounds equal to his class level before he needs to check again.
 On an unsuccessful attempt, the blade vanishes.
 As a move action on his turn, the soulknife can attempt a new Will save to rematerialize his blade while he remains within the psionics negating effect.

-A soulknife cannot dual wield a mind blade and a normal weapon, any attempt to do so causes the mind blade to dissipate.
+A soulknife can dual wield a mind blade and a normal weapon, however a mind blade cannot be treated as an off-hand weapon.

 **Martial Weapon Proficiency**: A soulknife gains Martial Weapon Proficiency as a bonus feat, she may select any weapon for this feat.
 The benefits from this feat apply to manifested mind weapons of the appropriate type.